abihsoro/qwen38-flash-next-v620/README.md

 > 32 GB) on TheRock ROCm 7.14, with the PLE n-gram CPU offload, the RDNA2 decode kernels and the
 > one-shot all-reduce.

-Everything we did to get **Qwen3.8-Flash-Next (176 B, ~6 B active + 51 B-row CPU n-gram table)** serving at **~100 tokens/s decode single-stream (MTP=3) and ~68 t/s (MTP=0)** on a **4× Radeon PRO
-V620** box — and, once the batched-decode path is repaired, **~266 tokens/s of aggregate decode at 12 concurrent users** — from hardware bring-up through a measured tuning campaign — summarized here as a narrative, data, and tables.
-The full engineering log, raw data, and tooling are maintained in a private companion repository.

 ## The story